Unique Preference Aggregation in Design and Decision Making: 3. Demonstrative Example

-Finally, many group decision-making approaches in multi-objective optimisation—particularly those based on Pareto-optimal sets, distance-to-ideal compromises, or interactive procedures (.e.g.
-NIMBUS)—avoid explicit PFM-based preference aggregation altogether, as confirmed by the recent systematic review of \cite{Pajasmaa2025GroupDecision}.
-This explains why, despite decades of methodological development, such methods cannot serve as true decision-making tools and merely function as mathematical constructs.
-While they can guide exploration of the design and decision space and/or identify non-dominated fronts, they fail to produce a single, uniquely determined best-fit alternative across all decision-makers’ objectives, thus leaving the opportunity for pure design and decision-making unexploited.
+Even hybrid MCDM frameworks that attempt aggregation frequently exhibit structural inconsistencies, thereby failing to guarantee coherent and unique group-preference maximisation, as evidenced, for example, by the frameworks reviewed in \cite{Ferdous2024}, with related observations in \cite{Pajasmaa2025GroupDecision}.
+This explains why, despite decades of methodological development, such approaches cannot be considered fully consistent decision-making tools and instead function primarily as mathematical constructs, sometimes without explicitly incorporating preference information.
+While they may support exploration of the design and decision space and help identify non-dominated alternatives, they cannot guarantee the identification of a single, uniquely determined best-fit solution across all decision-makers’ objectives.
+Consequently, the potential for fully preference-consistent design and decision-making remains largely unexploited.
+The PFM-based preference aggregation approach presented in this paper enables the identification of a unique ranking and is explicitly operationalised for practical application in decision-making contexts.\\